What is a Protection Order in Manitoba?

 Protection Orders are typically effective for a 3-year period, but a designated justice of the peace may grant an Order for a longer time period if it is deemed necessary.

-What Should you do if you have been Served with a Protection Order
+What Should you do if you have been Served with a Protection Order in Manitoba

 Although these Orders are granted “without notice” to the responding party, meaning that the designated justice of the peace has only heard evidence from the applicant, they can be varied or set aside on an application to a court.
 A judge has jurisdiction to vary the terms of the Protection Order or to set it aside in its entirety.
 The Respondent must establish on the balance of probabilities that the Protection Order should be set aside or varied in order to be successful.